Idhu Kathirvelan Kadhal: Plot

-In Coimbatore, Kathir successfully manages to resolve the conflict between Vineethra and Shanmugham, with Vineethra returning to Coimbatore eventually.
+In Coimbatore, Kathir successfully resolves the conflict between Vineethra and Shanmugham, with Vineethra returning to Coimbatore eventually.
 He, however, does not return to Madurai immediately, staying back in Coimbatore after noticing Pavithra and falling in love with her, despite Vineethra's warning and his devotion to Lord Bajrangbali.
-Determined to win Pavithra's heart, he takes the help of his college friend Mayilvaganam aka Mayil (Santhanam), who is a medical doctor, finds out that Pavithra is working as a manager in a Panasonic showroom.
+Determined to win Pavithra's heart, he takes the help of his college friend Mayilvaganam aka Mayil, who is a medical doctor, finds out that Pavithra is working as a manager in a Panasonic showroom.
 The duo go there so that Kathir can speak to Pavithra, but end up creating a scene, forcing Pavithra to throw both of them out.
 After Pavithra notices Kathir constantly following her, she confronts him and threatens to take him to the police, which increases the friction between them.
-However, when Pavithra finds out how Kathir had saved Vineethra's marriage, she forgives him and becomes his friend, but later reveals that she is in love with a businessman, Gautham (Sunder Ramu), which breaks Kathir's heart.
+However, when Pavithra finds out how Kathir had saved Vineethra's marriage, she forgives him and becomes his friend, but later reveals that she is in love with a businessman, Gautham, which breaks Kathir's heart.
 To add to Kathir's woes, Shanmugham finds out that he is in love with Pavithra, and kicks him out of his house for showing interest in his enemy's daughter.
 Meanwhile, back in Madurai, his father too disowns him after finding out that he had not gone to Salem after all.
 Without a place to stay now, Kathir moves into Mayil's home.

-Kathir soon finds out that Pavithra's boyfriend Gautham is a womanizer, planning to dump Pavithra after having a one-night stand with her at his friend's upcoming marriage in Ooty.
+Kathir soon finds out that Pavithra's boyfriend Gautham is a womaniser, planning to dump Pavithra after having a one-night stand with her at his friend's upcoming marriage in Ooty.
 He tells her about this, but she rubbishes his claims and admonishes him for still hitting on her.
-However, she soon realizes the truth about Gautham after he attempts to kiss her in his car causing her to dump him.
-She and Kathir reconcile, but she now realizes that she has feelings for Kathir.
-With the help of Mayil and Pavithra's Malayali friend (Kala Kalyani), who Mayil has fallen in love with, they soon express their feelings for one another.
+However, she soon realises the truth about Gautham after he attempts to kiss her in his car causing her to dump him.
+She and Kathir reconcile, but she now realises that she has feelings for Kathir.
+With the help of Mayil and Pavithra's Malayali friend, who Mayil has fallen in love with, they soon express their feelings for each other.